Bloomca/blog/_posts/2017-12-04-how-to-cancel-your-promise.md

 I am not a big specialist in using streams, but using them for a bit, I can say that you should either use them for all async stuff, or for none.
 So, in case you are already are using them, this question should not be a hard one for you, since it was a long time well-known feature of stream libraries.

-Couple of links for streams cancellation:
+As I mentioned, I don't have enough experience with streams to give solutions using them, so I'll just put couple of links for streams cancellation:

 - [github issue explanation](https://github.com/Reactive-Extensions/RxJS/issues/817#issuecomment-122729155)
 - [article about take* methods](https://medium.com/@benlesh/rxjs-dont-unsubscribe-6753ed4fda87)